BINFOST/HomeAutomation/ReadMe.md

 ## Information

 Release a new version of your work per part completed.
-Answers can be put in a word, txt or markdown document and then commit in the doc folder.
+Answers can be put in a word, txt or markdown document and then commit in the [doc/] folder.

 You can work either alone, either by group of 2.

-Deadline: 21st April 2017 23:59:59 (GMT +2)
+*Deadline*: 21st April 2017 23:59:59 (GMT +2)